ahalterman/mordecai3/examples/README.md

 streamlit run production_event.py --logger.level=INFO
 ```

 The dashboard includes text geoparsing and will show which phrase was identified by the QA model as the event location.
-Not that this will differ somewhat from the production version, which uses a set of rules to tweak the event geolocation.
+Not that this will differ somewhat from the production version, which uses a set of rules to tweak the event geolocation.x